 These are large networks of servers that have copies of data, pulled from an origin server, and are often geographically diverse in their location.
 The end user pulls the needed resources from the server that is closest to them, which is called an edge server.
 This process is done to decrease any delays that might be caused due to server proximity to the end user, as larger physical distances will result in longer delays, and ideally avoid congestion issues.
 Due to the resource intensive process of video streaming, most streaming platforms utilize a CDN.
 Read more on content delivery networks.

-This is text information usually combined with video content.
+Sometimes abbreviated as “CC”, this is text information usually combined with video content.
 It transcribes both dialogue that is being spoken but also relates on screen events that might be audio only.
 For example, a door closed off screen might create a loud noise that the captions can specify.
 This is how they differ from subtitles and why they are aimed at assisting the hearing impaired.
+Read more on closed captioning.

 CRTP (aka: Compressed Real Time Transport Protocol)